Why email marketing tools like autoresponders rarely work… and relationship-building emails do

 - You build a relationship with the lead so he or she is likely to turn to you when they are ready to move forward.

 Unless they’re an HG member, your competitors aren’t doing that.
-If they’re doing anything, they’re constantly “marketing.”
+If they’re doing anything, they’re constantly “marketing” by not sending effective email and automated follow up messaging.

 Once leads select you as their real estate agent, we recommend they be tagged as “sphere” in your database, and you continue to stay in touch with them through a different autoresponder email drip campaign.
-But that’s a subject for a different blog.
+But that’s a subject for a different blog post.